SoftonixMobile/flutter_guidelines/documentation/quidelines_documentation.md

             required this.title,
             required this.description,
         });
+    }
 ```
 #### Creating models with Freezed
     - Instead of the keyword 'required', user '@Default(defaultValue)'.
     - Use '@Default(defaultValue)' for optional parameters, in case logic for default value behaves the same as null-value.
+    - Use @JsonKey(unknownEnumValue: CustomEnum.myValue) or @JsonKey(unknownEnumValue: JsonKey.nullForUndefinedEnumValue) for enums

-This is useful for creating default values payloads and omitting the use of redundant null-safety
+This is useful for creating default values payloads and omitting the use of redundant null-safety as well as handling production error when BE has breaking changes

 **BAD:**